digital-asset/docs.daml.com/docs/2.7.0/docs/app-dev/explicit-contract-disclosure.rst

 on the ``offerCid`` contract.
 But how can **Buyer** exercise a choice on a contract on which it is neither a stakeholder nor a prior informee?
-Furthermore, the same question applies with regard to **Buyer**'s visibility over the ``stockCid`` and ``priceQuotationCid`` contracts.
+The same question applies to **Buyer**'s visibility over the ``stockCid`` and ``priceQuotationCid`` contracts.

-If **Buyer** plainly exercises the choice like in the snippet below, his submission will fail with an error citing missing visibility rights over the involved contracts.
+If **Buyer** plainly exercises the choice as shown in the snippet below, the submission will fail with an error citing missing visibility rights over the involved contracts.

 ::